About the Cyber Career Pathways Tool

 The work role galaxy is an interactive display of all 52 work roles in the NICE Cybersecurity Workforce Framework

-- Click a work role to view more details about the work role.
+- Select a work role to view more details about the work role.

 Navigating using the Select a work role search field and drop-down

-The Select a work role search field and drop-down list allows users to select a work role from the list, which is sorted by community, or to search by typing a word.
-Once a work role is selected, a work role information panel will load on the right side of the galaxy.
+The Select a work role search field and drop-down list allows users to select a work role from the list, which is grouped by community.
+The roles listed can be filtered by typing part or all of a work role’s name in the search field.

 Once a job title is selected, one or more work roles will be displayed.
 Select a role to set the corresponding dropdown.